migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Exports.md

 ### Enumeration Values

-To surface enumeration values, use the `@Export(.enum)` marker on your variable, this only works with enumerations that have a backing store of type Int64, and conform to CaseIterable, like this:
+To surface enumeration values, use the `@Export(.enum)` marker on your variable, and it is important that your enumeration conforms to `CaseIterable`, like this:

 ```
-enum MyEnum: Int64, CaseIterable {
+enum MyEnum: CaseIterable {
     case first
     case second
 }